Abinanthanan08/Django-WeatherApp/README.md

 pip install -r requirements.txt
 ```
 ### 5.Set up the OpenWeatherMap API
--Go to OpenWeatherMap and sign up for an API key.
+Go to OpenWeatherMap and sign up for an API key.
--In the Django project, create a .env file or directly update settings.py to store your OpenWeatherMap API key.
+In the Django project, create a .env file or directly update settings.py to store your OpenWeatherMap API key.
--Example:
+Example:
 ```bash
 OPENWEATHERMAP_API_KEY = 'your-api-key-here'
 ```